ihmeuw/vivarium_research/docs/source/models/concept_models/vivarium_census_synthdata/concept_model.rst

 #.
 Some states use different income cutoffs, but the ones listed are used in the majority of cases and so are implemented here
 #.
 Year over year WIC inclusion is independent - this is likely an oversimplification and will lead to higher rates of churn than are found in real life
 #.
 The creation of race/ethnicity specific coverage by participate category is imperfect.
 We do not have granular data which includes this breakdown, so it is based on the overall coverage by race/ethnicity which is an assumption.
 Also, for infants this would lead to over 100% selection, so it is not changed (remains at 98.4% for most race/ethnicity groups)
 #.
-We use a household ID.
-There will be cases in which a tracked mother/guardian does not live in the same household as their infant, this might be confusing in the resulting data.
-#.
 Real WIC data includes dates of starting and ending eligibility.
 We assume that data is then rolled up over some time period, say a year, to include everyone eligible for that year.
 For our data, we approximate this by having everyone eligible at the first time point in the new year included in the dataset.
 This will exclude simulants who were eligible for some part of the prior year, but are not at the time of observation.
 Therefore, data sampled in Jan 2029 is the approximation of data from all of 2028.
+#.
+We use household as the proxy for WIC family ID, which causes two issues:
+     * Our use of household means that WIC family ID only stays the same over time for participants who either do not move, or move as part of a household unit.
+       The other cases should be relatively rare.
+       In reality, it is not clear in what conditions WIC family ID remains constant over time.
+       For example, would the WIC family ID of an infant be the same before and after they moved to their grandparents' house?
+     * Two families that participate in WIC and live in the same household, whether at the same time or at different times, will have the same family ID in our data.

 Taxes
 ^^^^^